 Ld=LFSd=20log104πdfcC for d≤dBP (1)

-Ld=LFSd+ 35log10ddBP for d>dBP (2)
+Ld=LFSdBP+ 35log10ddBP for d>dBP (2)

 where d, fc and C are the transmit-receive separation distance in m, center carrier frequency set to 900MHz and speed of light.

 The path loss model parameters are summarized in Table 2.
 In the table, the standard deviations of log-normal shadow fading i.e. X[dB]=N(0, S) is included, These values were lower than the corresponding values in TGn model by 1 dB as a result of lower operation frequency.